 Novak RJ, Vascular Access Made Easy, Outpatient Surgery Magazine Manager’s Guide to Ambulatory Anesthesia, July 2013, pages 10-19.

 Novak RJ, Lessons in Medication Labeling, Outpatient Surgery Magazine Manager’s Guide to Ambulatory Anesthesia, October 2013, pages 22-25.

-Author, The Anesthesia Consultant website, http://theanesthesiaconsultant.com
+Author, The Anesthesia Consultant, at http://theanesthesiaconsultant.com